john-ha/spacely-csv-importer/README.md

 ### How well does the application handle large CSV files?

 - I am using the `csv` gem to parse the CSV file and using `CSV.foreach` to read the file line by line.
 This method is memory efficient because it reads the file line by line and does not load the entire file into memory.
-- After parsing the CSV file, the properties are imported in bulk using the `activerecord-import` gem.
+- While parsing the CSV file, the properties are imported in bulk using the `activerecord-import` gem by batch of 2000 records to avoid memory over consumption (see https://github.com/tonystrawberry/spacely-csv-importer/blob/main/app/services/imports/parse_csv_service.rb#L74)
 - To prevent potential timeout errors, the import job is processed in the background using the `solid_queue` gem (in this app, for simplicity purposes, the background jobs are run in the same process as the web server but in a real production environment, the jobs should be run in a separate process/container).
+- As a note, since the production environment is running on starter tier, we are limiting the concurrency of the CSV parsing job to 1 to avoid any excessive memory consumption and ensure it remains within the allowed limits of Render.

 Below are some performance tests I did with the biggest file size of 200,000 rows (found in `spec/fixtures/files/valid_rows_200000_rows.csv`):

 ```
-[CSV.foreach] 6.600595 seconds to parse CSV
-[Property.import] 42.96588 seconds to import properties
-[ImportHistoriesProperty.import] 17.811072 seconds to import import_histories_properties
-[BenchmarkCsvImport] Time: 67.82 seconds
+[BenchmarkCsvImport] Time: 51.82 seconds
 ```

-As we can see, importing 200,000 rows takes around 67 seconds and most of the time is spent on importing the properties.
-Indeed, we are performing validations on each row and it takes time.
+As we can see, importing 200,000 rows takes around 52 seconds.
+Performing validations while importing the properties is the tasks that is taking the most time.